 These are techniques that have worked for me in my horse life and beyond.
 To make them work for you, follow these steps whenever you find a useful bit of information or instruction you want to hang on to.

-.
-Here's the clever part.
-Group two or three key bits of information onto card stock or colored paper (using markers and stars or arrows or whatever will grab your attention) and post them where you'll see them every day.
+Keep it visible.
+Here’s the clever part.
+Group two or three key bits of information onto card stock or colored paper (using markers and stars or arrows or whatever will grab your attention) and post them where you’ll see them every day.
 Consider the bathroom, the front of the fridge, the entry to your tack room.
-Also post them where you can ride up and check them, to remind yourself, when you're practicing in your arena.
-Then, once you?ve gotten one of the tips firmly planted in your brain (for example, you always remember to warm your horse up in that great sequence you learned at the clinic), then replace that bit of advice with a new one you're trying to imbed.
-Keep the postings fluid, and you won?t stop ?seeing? them?they?ll continue to grab your attention.
+Also post them where you can ride up and check them, to remind yourself, when you’re practicing in your arena.
+Then, once you’ve gotten one of the tips firmly planted in your brain (for example, you always remember to warm your horse up in that great sequence you learned at the clinic), then replace that bit of advice with a new one you’re trying to imbed.
+Keep the postings fluid, and you won’t stop “seeing” them–they’ll continue to grab your attention.